chiffa/BioFlow/README.rst

 ::

-    > biogrid CLUI.py extractmatrix --interactome/--annotmap > path to a picke dump of the sparse matrix and name map
+    > bioflow extractmatrix --interactome/--annotmap > path to a picke dump of the sparse matrix and name map

 Map a list of heterogeneous identifiers to the database-specific ids:

 ::

-    > biogrid mapids /path/to/my.input.file.tsv > path/to/my.output.file
+    > bioflow mapids /path/to/my.input.file.tsv > path/to/my.output.file

 High-level analysis:
 ````````````````````